Martin Andersen - Gracia Andersen Foundation Inc

 • Community Benefit - Projects must demonstrate clear benefit to the Orlando/Central Florida community

-• Established Institutions - Historical grants have gone to well-established, reputable Central Florida organizations
+• Established Institutions - Historical grants have gone to well-established, reputable Central Florida organisations

-• Alignment with Founders' Values - The foundation honors the interests of Martin and Gracia Andersen, who supported children's welfare, arts and culture, healthcare, and education
+• Alignment with Founders' Values - The foundation honours the interests of Martin and Gracia Andersen, who supported children's welfare, arts and culture, healthcare, and education

 Historical Funding Patterns: